 - Ensure that law enforcement officials have been notified. - Notify the President - Announce "THE CAMPUS IS IN LOCKDOWN.
-FOLLOW LOCKDOWN PROCEDURES IMMEDIATELY" - Transmit the LOCKDOWN alert over Regroup, text and email system. - Ensure Call 911 or the Marion Police Department
+FOLLOW LOCKDOWN PROCEDURES IMMEDIATELY" - Transmit the LOCKDOWN alert over Regroup - Ensure Call 911 or the Marion Police Department

 - Lock all doors and windows

 - Move all cadets/employees away from doors and windows

 - Turn off all lights

 - Keep everyone quiet

 - Wait for the "All Clear" from the Commandant's office.